engraving-challenges/main/README.md

 The main requirement you should meet is being reasonably confident with your notation program and having a current version of it, as otherwise the results wouldn't be reliable.

-It would be good if you would also have experience with version control and can work with our Git repository because you cannot add or update binary files through the web interface.
-But that's not a strict requirement and we can assist you with that.

 The "rules" of the contest are explained in [general-rules](general-rules.md).
 A concise description (not an introduction) of the Git workflows suggested or required is in [git-workflow](git-workflow.md).